sjbiaga/pisc/README.md

 It is crucial the [enabled] actions are enabled (rate absent, but enough for the loose key to be in the `%` map) already when actions are fired in parallel.
-A second background fiber is blocked on a `Semaphore` that the other background fiber releases, and then (blocking) polls for a next "offer".
+A second background fiber is blocked on a different `Queue` that the other background fiber releases, and then (blocking) polls for a next "offer".

 This second background fiber then awaits for all enabled actions to be "reached" or "fired", and thus have associated a rate rather than a number (the value type of the `%` map is a `Scala 3` _union_ type).
-If the multisets are not empty, then it will block on the semaphore shared with the first background fiber.
+If the multisets are not empty, then it will block on the `Queue` shared with the first background fiber.

 As soon as the multisets are empty, the second background fiber computes [statistically](https://github.com/scalanlp/breeze) - starting from the